Generalized Loschmidt echo and information scrambling in open systems: The Loschmidt echo in open systems

 \section{The Loschmidt echo in open systems}

 In an isolated quantum system, the LE measures the retrieval fidelity of a quantum state following an imperfect time-reversal evolution.
 It is defined as follows:

-Here, $H_1$ and $H_2$ are the Hamiltonian governing the forward and backward time evolution, respectively. $\ket{\psi_0}$ is the initial quantum state at time $t_0 =0$.
+Here, $H_1$ and $H_2$ are the Hamiltonians governing the forward and backward time evolution, respectively. $\ket{\psi_0}$ is the initial quantum state at time $t_0 =0$.
 Consider the case where $H_2=H_1+V$, with $V$ representing a perturbation to $H_1$, thus, the LE measures the sensitivity of quantum evolution to the perturbation and quantifies the degree of irreversibility.
 Even small perturbations to the Hamiltonian can induce significant changes in the system's dynamics, resulting in a substantial deviation of the LE from 1 as the total evolution time increases from 0.
 The definition of the LE is illustrated schematically in Fig.~\ref{LE_schematic}(a).
+In real experiments, the measurement of the LE has been performed in numerous nuclear magnetic resonance (NMR) studies since the 1950s \cite{PhysRev.80.580,PhysRevLett.25.218,PhysRevB.86.214410,PhysRevLett.69.2149,levsteinAttenuationPolarizationEchoes1998,PhysRevLett.124.030601,PhysRevA.105.052232,PhysRevA.104.012402,sanchez2020perturbation,sanchez2022emergent,dominguez2021decoherence}, where echo experiments have served as a standard tool.